 On the Chinaman’s Hat Self-Guided Kayak Tour, you’ll experience the adventure of kayaking on the ocean and get a great view of the Ko’olau Mountain Range and Kaneohe Bay on the East side of Oahu.

-Chinaman’s Hat, or more formally called Mokoli’i, is a basalt islet just off the Windward coast of Oahu.
-It’s between a 15-30 minute paddle out to Mokoli’i, then you can choose to hike around the islet or up one of the defined trails.
+Chinaman’s Hat, more formally called Mokoli’i, is a basalt islet just off the Windward coast of Oahu.
+It’s between a 15-30 minute paddle out to Mokoli’i, then you can choose to hike around the islet or up to one of the defined trails.
 Be sure to stay on the trail and pick up any litter.
-The island is also a bird sanctuary and has heaps of fluffy baby chicks in the spring time, so respect the local wildlife.
-Look, but don’t touch, they are pretty cute and fluffy but depend on the seclusion of the island to keep them safe.
+The island is also a bird sanctuary and has heaps of fluffy baby chicks in the springtime.
+Please respect the local wildlife.
+Look, but don’t touch them, they are cute and fluffy but depend on the seclusion of the island to keep them safe.

 The whole experience of paddling out to Chinaman’s hat as well as hiking up and back takes about 3 hours without rushing things.
 If you do end up thinking it’s going to take longer, shoot us a text or call us so we can adjust our schedule.

 The views you’ll get will be reminiscent of movies like Jurassic Park, Battleship, 50 First Dates and many more since plenty of movies were filmed in Kualoa Ranch, just across the way.

 You will be required to sign a liability waiver.

 You’ll get a personal kayaking lesson, safety demo, description of the route and directions for driving to Kualoa Regional park (30-minute Drive).

 The water is clear and surprisingly shallow, so you’ll be able to see that turquoise blue hue that Hawaii is known for.
 Normally there are small rolling waves or no waves at all due to the reef that extends for a good 100 feet or so from the shore.
 This makes it easy to launch your kayaks and not have to battle large waves to get out to Mokoli’i.